Sound of Mull

-The Sound of Mull is a sound between the Inner Hebridean island of Mull and mainland Scotland.
+The Sound of Mull (Note: Caol Muile) is a sound between the Inner Hebridean island of Mull and mainland Scotland.
 It forms part of the Atlantic Ocean.

 The Sound of Mull Project is a Scottish Sustainable Marine Environment Initiative (SSMEI) spatial plan of Argyll and Bute Council which sets out details on the marine, environmental and coastal activities in the Sound.

 The largest settlement on the Sound is Tobermory on Mull, which lies near the northern entrance of the Sound.

 Transport

 There are several ferry routes that use the Sound, most of which originate from Oban.
 These include the ferry between Oban and Craignure, the main ferry port on Mull, whose main pier was built in 1964.
 Other ferry routes across the Sound include Tobermory to Kilchoan and Fishnish to Lochaline.

 Wrecks

 The Sound has long been used for navigation, linking ports such as Oban and Tobermory with the Atlantic.
 As such, there are a number of wrecks in the Sound.
 The SS Thesis was a cargo steamship which was wrecked in October 1889 in the Sound.

 The SS Hispania, was a Swedish cargo ship that sank on 18 December 1954 after striking a rock.

 The wreck of the SS Shuna is located in the Sound.
 The Shuna was a Glasgow steamer, owned by Messers Glen & Co., that was carrying a cargo of coal and iron from Glasgow to Gothenburg when it struck on the Grey Rocks during a storm in May 1913 and subsequently became a total loss.

 The SS Rondo was a First World War US cargo ship that sank in the Sound on 25 January 1935 whilst seeking shelter from a storm.

 In 1973, divers from Bristol discovered the wreck of HMS Dartmouth, a fifth-rate ship of the English Council of State.
 On 11 April 1974, the 1690 wrecksite was one of the first to be designated under the Protection of Wrecks Act.
 It was redesignated on 25 June 1992.
 The site became a Historic Maritime Protected Area in 2013.